-Financing a Home Purchase With a HERO Lien or PACE Lien
+Financing a Home Purchase With a HERO Lien or PACE Lien in California

 If you found this article during an online search, it’s very likely you, or the property you want to buy (or refinance), is in some sort of a financial pickle because of a HERO lien or PACE lien.
 Before we go any further, is important to keep in mind that the HERO and PACE programs were enacted with the best of intentions.
 However, less than stellar execution for both programs has resulted in headaches for many California homeowners when selling a house, or financing a home purchase with a HERO lien or PACE lien attached to the property.